ModelEarth/localsite/start/steps/README.md

 <input type="text" id="gitAccount" class="textInput" style="width:210px" placeholder="YOUR ACCOUNT"  autofocus onfocus="this.select()" oninput="updateGitCmds()"><br>

 **Step 3.** Indicate the repos you're planning to edit and have forked.
-(You can avoid checking localsite and io, unless you're editing those core repos directly.)
+(You can avoid cloning the fork of localsite and io, unless you're editing those core repos directly.)
 <!-- Also add to checkboxIds array -->

 <div style="float:left;font-size:18px;padding-right:20px">